 “What does that mean?
 Hey, where are you going?”

 “Up to my room, not that it’s any of your business.”

 “I wouldn’t want to bore you with my problems.
 It wouldn’t do any good.
 Apparently, I’ve always been a gloomy Gus.
 I guess I just enjoy feeling sorry for myself.”

 Richard gave her such a blank look that Harriet realized he had completely forgotten what Rachel had said about her earlier.
-That was how little Harriet meant to him.
-How had she not seen it sooner?
+That’s how little I mean to him.
 Harriet turned to continue up the steps and Richard grabbed her hand.

 Harriet searched his face and saw the concern in his eyes.
 Her resolve began to falter.
 It had been a long night.
 Witnessing the brutal way that Stryker’s people had ripped into that man had her a little freaked out.
 Maybe talking to Richard would help take her mind off of it.
 Harriet had started to accept his invitation when Rachel called out from the kitchen.

 “Richard, get your ass in here!
 You have got to see this.”

 Her brother unceremoniously dropped her hand and rushed off, leaving her alone on the steps.
 A moment later, she could hear the muffled sound of their excited voices.
 Harriet turned and slowly made her way up to her room.